dymmond/lilya/docs/en/docs/contrib/security/introduction.md

 6. **Authenticated API Requests**:
    - To access protected endpoints, the frontend includes an `Authorization` header in its request.
-   - The header’s value is `Bearer ` followed by the token.
+   - The header's value is `Bearer ` followed by the token.
    - For example, if the token is `foobar`, the `Authorization` header would look like this:

      ```plaintext